-Joyce Renfrow became an employee with the 1st Division of the 52nd District Court in January of 1973.
-In 2005, she was promoted to the position of Court Administrator.
+Alexandra Black became an employee with the 1st Division of the 52nd District Court in June of 1995.
+In June 2014, she was promoted to the position of Court Administrator.

 Janet Rehm began her career with the 1st Division of the 52nd District Court as Supervisor of the Probation Clerical staff in October, 2003.
 In April, 2005, she was appointed as Deputy Court Administrator.
 Prior to her career in the private sector as a Marketing Representative and Customer Service Manager, Janet worked at the State Court Administrative Office from 1978-1983.